misol1/cmdgfx/README.md

 ## Bugs and issues

 Only use cmdgfx_RGB if RGB output is actually needed.
 The program reads/writes about 8 times as much data as cmdgfx/cmdgfx_gdi, and is therefore significantly slower.

-Since cmdgfx_RGB is still in its early stages, it may have issues, some known, some not.
-One example is the block transform parameteter, which will give strange results for color changes.

 ## General